Ai Weiwei: Coca-Cola Vases

 (1994) Han dynasty vases with the Coca-Cola logo brushed onto them is one of the artists' longest running series, begun in 1994 and continuing to the present day.

 Grapes

-(2014) 32 Qing dynasty stools joined together in a cluster with legs pointing out.
+(2014) 32 Qing dynasty stools joined in a cluster with legs pointing out.

 Free-speech Puzzle

 (2014) Individual porcelain ornaments, each painted with characters for "free speech", which when set together form a map of China.

 Trace

 (2014) Consisting of 176 2D-portraits in Lego which are set onto a large floor space, Trace was commissioned by the FOR-SITE Foundation, the United States National Park Service and the Golden Gate Park Conservancy.
 The original installation was at Alcatraz Prison in San Francisco Bay; the 176 portraits being of various political prisoners and prisoners of conscience.
 After seeing one million visitors during its one-year display at Alcatraz, the installation was moved and put on display at the Hirshhorn Museum in Washington, D.C. (in a modified form; the pieces had to be arranged to fit the circular floor space).
 The display at the Hirshhorn ran from 28 June 2017 – 1 January 2018.
 The display also included two versions of his wallpaper work The Animal That Looks Like a Llama but Is Really an Alpaca and a video running on a loop.

 The 2019 documentary film Yours Truly covered the creation of Trace and an associated exhibit, Yours Truly, also at Alcatraz, where visitors could write postcards to be sent to selected political prisoners.